algattik/terraform-azure-pipelines-starter/README.md

 ![terraform plan output](/docs/images/terraform_plan_output.png)

-You can also review the plan and terraform configuration files by navigating to Pipeline Artifacts (rightmost column in the table below).
+You can also review the terraform configuration files by navigating to Pipeline Artifacts (rightmost column in the table below).

 ![pipeline artifacts](/docs/images/pipeline_artifacts.png)